 When it was our group’s turn, we were taken up the stairs to the third level.
 Because access is restricted, there was only one other group in the area with us.
 From the third level there are several good view spots looking out over the Roman Forum and the city.
 We were given ample time for photos as Giulia pointed out things to see both in the Colosseum and in the Forum beyond.

 Next we started the climb I had been dreading, up to the fifth level.
 It turned out to be not nearly as difficult as I had expected – the stairs weren’t too steep and there were handrails.
 Giulia told us that the higher levels were where women sat to keep them farther away from the gladiators and wild animals.

 Finally at the top, the view was stunning, well worth the climb!
 It really gave me a feel for the immensity of the Colosseum and what it might have been like filled with spectators.
 To help our imaginations, Giulia had photos and diagrams to illustrate her talk.

 Back at the lower level, we paused to view the arena floor.
-If you want to actually visit the Arena floor, that’s on a separate tour: Arena Floor Colosseum Tour with Roman Forum.
-Use promo code ITALYMARTHA for 5% off this tour, too.
+If you want to actually visit the Arena floor, that’s on a separate tour: Arena Floor Colosseum Tour with Roman Forum (book through this link for 5% discount).

 Visiting the Roman Forum and Palatine Hill